lespalt/iRon/README.md

 # iRon - lightweight overlays for iRacing <!-- omit in toc -->

 This project provides a few lightweight overlays for iRacing.
-Included are: a relative display with optional minimap, a dash ("DDU") with fuel calculator, a throttle/brake input graph, and a standings display.
+Included are: a relative display with optional minimap, a dashboard with fuel calculator, a throttle/brake input graph, and a standings display.

 The implementation aims to be small, easy to modify, and free of external dependencies.